 - Changes in behavior and personality

-Any type of motor vehicle accident can lead to PTSD and other psychological issues.
-However, the high rate of serious injuries and the lengthy recovery involved after a motorcycle accident both make motorcyclists who have been in a crash more likely to suffer from post-traumatic stress.
+Any motor vehicle accident can lead to PTSD and other psychological issues.
+However, the high rate of severe injuries and the lengthy recovery after a motorcycle accident can make motorcyclists who have been in a crash more likely to suffer from post-traumatic stress.

-If you have been diagnosed with posttraumatic stress disorder after a motorcycle accident, you may be entitled to compensation.
+You may be entitled to compensation if you were diagnosed with post-traumatic stress disorder after a motorcycle accident.
 This includes economic damages for the cost of treating PTSD (i.e., psychotherapy, medications, etc.) as well as non-economic damages for the feelings of distress and anguish you endure.

-The damages associated with PTSD after a motorcycle accident can be difficult to quantify.
-A Raleigh motorcycle accident lawyer at the Whitley Law Firm can review your medical records, speak to your doctors, and consult expert witnesses to build a strong claim on your behalf and pursue the full compensation you are due.
+The damages associated with PTSD after a motorcycle accident can be challenging to quantify.
+However, a Raleigh motorcycle accident attorney at the Whitley Law Firm can review your medical records, speak to your doctors, and consult expert witnesses to build a strong claim and pursue the compensation you deserve.

-The North Carolina Division of Motor Vehicles (NCDMV) collects annual statistics on all types of motor vehicle accidents in the state, including collisions involving motorcycles.
-According to the North Carolina 2020 Traffic Crash Facts report (2020 being the most recent edition), there were 3,306 motorcycle accidents statewide in 2020.
+The North Carolina Division of Motor Vehicles (NCDMV) collects annual statistics on all vehicle accidents in the state, including collisions involving motorcycles.
+According to the North Carolina 2020 Traffic Crash Facts report, there were 3,306 motorcycle accidents state-wide in 2020.
 That year, motorcycle accidents in North Carolina resulted in 178 fatalities and more than 3,000 injuries.

-From 2016 to 2020 (the last 5 years of data collected by the NCDMV), the number of motorcycle accidents in Wake County stayed relatively steady.
-On average, Raleigh and other areas of Wake County see 247 motorcycle accidents every year.
-These crashes result in approximately 240 injuries and 8 fatalities annually.
+From 2016 to 2020, the number of motorcycle accidents in Wake County stayed relatively steady.
+On average, Raleigh and other areas of Wake County see 247 motorcycle accidents yearly.
+These crashes result in approximately 240 injuries and eight fatalities annually.

-Predictably, motorcycle accidents are at their highest in the summer months and early fall.
-From May to October, motorcyclists need to take all necessary safety precautions to reduce the risk of an accident.
+Predictably, motorcycle accidents are at their highest in the summer and early fall.
+Therefore, motorcyclists must take all necessary safety precautions from May to October to reduce the risk of an accident.